Dennis9990/easyvest/README.md

 # Easy Vest

 ### What is this?
-A simple script that gives you a vest when executing the /vest command.
-Before giving you the vest it checks if your ped is male or female.
-I’ve added an animation to make it look more realistic.
+A simple script that gives you a body armor vest.

+You can choose between a light, medium, or heavy vest.
+A light vest will give you 25 armor, medium gives you 50 armor and heavy gives you 100 armor.
+Added a fancy animation to make it look more realistic.
+This script supports both male and female mp_freemode_01 peds.

 ### Functions
+- /vest light -- puts on a light vest.
+- /vest medium -- puts on a medium vest.
-- /vest puts on or removes a vest
+- /vest heavy -- puts on a heavy vest.

-Putting a vest on refills your armor bar to 100%, Removing a vest drops it back to 50%
+- /vest -- removes vest.

 ### Installation
 - Download the resource and drop it to your resource folder.